FH-Cloud-Computing/website/docs/exercises/4-prometheus/index.md

 ## Configuring a node exporter

 Prometheus in and of itself does not do anything.
 It needs to read from an exporter.
 The easiest and probably most useful exporter to start with is the [node exporter](https://github.com/prometheus/node_exporter).
-The node exporter exposes the the basic metrics of a machine, such as CPU and memory usage.
+The node exporter exposes the basic metrics of a machine, such as CPU and memory usage.

 Let's start by launching the node exporter on the same host as Prometheus: